du1388/SynResamplingClass/README.md

 # Synthetic Resampling Techniques for Classification Modelling

 ### Introduction
-This is a python script to conduct analysis on the impact of synthetic resampling techniques on the performance binary classification models.
+This is a python script to conduct analysis on the impact of synthetic resampling techniques on the performance of binary classification models.
 For more information please check out our publication.

 ### Installation
 We strongly recommend using Anaconda 3 enviroments which can be downloaded in from their [website](https://www.anaconda.com/distribution/#download-section).
 All requirements are given in ```requirements.txt```.